LimoWanKenobi/LimoResume/resume.md

 _01/2013 – current_
 _Technologies: c#, asp.net-mvc, javascript, angularjs, redis, f#, lucene.net_

-Currently I am part of a team developing a Computer Aided Translation tool that helps UN Translators with suggestions from different sources including Statistical Machine Translation, Terminology, and similar text found on historical translated documents.
+Currently I am part of a team developing a Computer Aided Translation (CAT) tool that helps UN Translators to translate documents into 6 languages with suggestions from different sources including Statistical Machine Translation, a Terminology database, and similar text found on historical translated documents.

 * Developed a tool in F# to deploy several report projects to several SQL Server Reporting Services servers reducing the deployment time and allowing CI and automatic deployment with Octopus Deploy.
 * Developed a new AngularJS application (VIC Online) to show the integrated information of UN's Conferences allowing UN delegates to access the documents and digital recordings on their mobile devices before and after the conference.
-* Migrated JavaScript files belonging to the translation tool UI to TypeScript 1.5
 * Optimised Entity Framework queries with the objective of reducing database hits and memory footprint reducing both in more than 80%.
-*  Stabilised and improved the pipeline (in Perl and Bash scripts) for training language models for Moses-SMT.
+*  Stabilised and improved the pipeline (in Perl and Bash scripts) for training Moses-SMT language models used in the TAPTA4UN project.
-* Improved the code that handles the import/export of text from/to Word documents allowing the application to correctly handle footnotes and basic formatting.
+* Improved the library that handles the import/export of text from/to Word documents allowing the application to correctly import the text from Word documents and export the text translation without losing the document format.
+* Implemented a new version of the document symbol recognition library used to detect appearances of UN document symbols in text, improving the detection and correct generation of links to the documents.

 ### Software Development Engineer
 __[Knowtion](http://www.knowtion.biz/)__